The National Benevolent Charity

 Chief Executive Officer: Ali Russell

-Ali Russell emphasizes the charity's commitment to seeing impact firsthand: “We wanted to come and see The Harbour Project and Youth Action Wiltshire because it is really good to see what the charities we fund are doing, and to hear first-hand how lives have improved because of our grants is absolute gold dust.”
+Ali Russell emphasises the charity's commitment to seeing impact firsthand: “We wanted to come and see The Harbour Project and Youth Action Wiltshire because it is really good to see what the charities we fund are doing, and to hear first-hand how lives have improved because of our grants is absolute gold dust.”

 On what the charity looks for: "The aim of our fund is Improving Lives so if the groups who apply can show they are doing that we will be interested.
 When it comes to looking at which groups we want to fund, it's a blank canvas really."